What are the right words to use when responding to an RFP?

 The words the customer needs to assess your response matter more than any words you might want to use

-The right words to use in a proposal are what the customer needs to hear to reach a decision in your favor.
-When the customer releases an RFP, they give you those words.
+The right words to use in a proposal are the ones that the customer needs to hear to reach a decision in your favor.
+This can be hard to figure out.
+Luckily, when the customer releases an RFP, they give you those words.

-Before pen is put to paper, proposal writing requires you to interpret and understand the RFP.
+Before you put pen to paper, proposal writing requires you to interpret and understand the RFP.
+This skill has more to do with your ability to win a proposal than your writing skills.

 Words like “shall,” “will,” and “must” usually indicate things the evaluator will be looking for and assessing.
 They may indicate things like customer requirements, instructions, terms and conditions, or facts, depending on how precise the customer is with their terminology.
-What you can rely on when they use those words, and others like them, is that they are indicating or identifying things, and that those things may matter.
+This is where interpretation becomes important.
+What you can rely on when they use those words, and others like them, is that they are indicating or identifying things that matter.

-They may be doing this to bring them to your attention, to the attention of their own evaluators, or both.
+The customer may be doing this to bring things to your attention, to the attention of their own evaluators, or both.
 It may be necessary to acknowledge them to be considered compliant with the RFP.
 The evaluator may be tasked with accounting for whether you responded to them in your proposal.
+The words that follow "shall," "will," "must," and other similar words are telling you what words to use in your proposal.
 You want the evaluator to be able to easily find the indicated words.
+They are what the customer will be looking for.

-Once you figure out what words they have indicated are important and that the evaluators might look for, you should build your response around those words.
+Once you figure out what words they have indicated are important and that the evaluators might look for, you should write your proposal based on those words.
 Pay particular attention to the words used in any evaluation criteria provided.
 If there will be a formal scoring or decision process, it will be based on the words in the evaluation criteria.
 Those words may very well determine whether you win or lose.
+You should use their words when you write to fulfill the RFP requirements, but in order to win you should also do write in a way that adds up to a superior score against the words of the evaluation criteria.

 The job of a proposal writer is not to simply present the offering in a way that "sounds good."
 It’s to present the offering in a way that maximizes your chances of winning.
 Part of doing this requires using the language of the RFP when you write about your offering.
 When you are looking for what words to use, use theirs.

 You should review your proposal by making sure that all keywords indicated or identified in the RFP can be found in your response.
-If you have trouble finding any of them, even if you eventually do find them, it’s a safe bet the evaluator will also have difficulty finding them.
-People have lost proposals because the customer couldn't find things that actually were addressed in the proposal — they were just hard to find or didn't use the same terminology as the RFP.
+You should read the proposal and evaluate it the same way the customer will.
+If you have trouble finding any of the key words in the RFP, even if you eventually do find them, it’s a safe bet the evaluator will also have difficulty finding them.
+And they may not even try that hard.
+Companies have lost proposals because the customer couldn't find things that actually were addressed in the proposal — they were just hard to find or didn't use the same terminology as the RFP.

 A few words about page limitations

-Doing this requires understanding their evaluation process, right down to the forms they use.
+This also requires understanding the customer's evaluation process, right down to the forms they use.
 Sometimes helping the customer reach their decision comes down to helping them complete their forms, and sometimes that comes down to matching the words in your proposal to the words on their forms.
 This is not being trivial or nit-picky.
 In a page-limited proposal, doing this can be vital, since any words that do not impact your evaluation are extraneous, even if they are in the RFP.
 Every word you put in your proposal should be measured not by how important you think it is, but by how much it will impact the evaluation made by the customer.

 What the customer needs from you